Deesus/Deesus.github.io/README.md

 #### Single-page Profile Site

 My Personal _GitHub Pages_ site.
 Feel free to fork and modify it to your liking.
+The `dev_tasks` folder contains files and scripts for the development process (e.g. Gruntfile).
+Otherwise, the rest of the project is self-explanatory: place scripts in the `scripts` folder, images in the `images` folder, etc.

 ##### Features: